 Treat everybody the same – no discrimination.

-Document copies and storage: you must keep these forms and document copies either three years after the date of hire, or one year after the date of employment is terminated, whichever is later? (watch the video for an explaination of this policy)
+Document copies and storage: you must keep these forms and document copies either three years after the date of hire, or one year after the date of employment is terminated, whichever is later? (watch the video for an explanation of this policy)

 Suggested filing system for I-9 and other documents: Mr. Zeller explains the file system in more detail on the webinar, be sure to watch.